odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 * Test the response
 * Clean up and repeat

-All HTTP request will run in-memory without a webserver.
+All HTTP request will run in-memory.
+We don't need a http client (like Guzzle) or a webserver to perform the requests.

 Ok, now add your first API test.
 Let's assume that you have implemented a RESTful API with Slim.